 Other literary translations include: The Seamstresses by Elena Poniatowska (Toad Press, 2022),“Change of Aim” by Víctor Vásquez Quintas (Noir Nation, 2012), and The Talking Disease by Jair Cortés (Gláphyra, 2008).
 An excerpt of my translation of Ghost Horse by Karina Sosa Castañeda will be published in Latin American Literature Today in June 2023.

-This year I was accepted for the Manuscript Workshop of the Bread Loaf Translators’ Conference at Middlebury College where I plan to work on my translation of a young Mexican woman writer’s novel.
+In 2022, I was accepted to the Manuscript Workshop of the Bread Loaf Translators’ Conference at Middlebury College where I worked on my translation of a young Mexican woman writer’s novel.